Last updated on July 2nd, 2023

 When Mark and I visited for the first time, we immediately knew we wanted to return.
 But next time to return to stay for at least a few months.
 So we did.
-Instead of flying for the winter to Bali, we decided to come to Istanbul.
+Instead of flying for the winter to Bali, we decided to leave our comfy apartment in Brasov, Romania, and come to Istanbul.
 It was difficult to resist a desire to plunge into a bright oriental tale from mosques, aromas of spices, the taste of Turkish delight, and the pleasant noise of the Bosphorus.
+So now we are living in Istanbul as digital nomads.

 Before I go into details, I would like to share my favorite picks for Istanbul accommodation.
 If you haven’t booked anything yet, check them out, perchance they will be to your liking.